USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 features from the WST and WNTR toolkits and other EPANET-based software tools.
 Features from other toolkits may be modified to adapt them to the general planning, design, and daily operational analysis tasks for which EPANET is commonly used.
-We will also work with the broader Water Distribution System Analysis (WDSA) research community and our stakeholders to encourage the development of innovative new features for the EPANET.
+EPA will also work with the broader Water Distribution System Analysis (WDSA) research community and our stakeholders to encourage the development of innovative new features for the EPANET.